ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 * Notepad++ or another text editor for working with program files https://notepad-plus-plus.org/download/v7.3.1.html

-* All the files and folders in the GitHub repository Macchiato-Mini-Synth/Macchiato Setup Files/.
+* Macchiato-Mini-Synth v1.0.0 from this GitHub Releases page.
+This will include the folder Macchiato Setup Files\.

 ### Let’s begin!